blixit/RequestValidatorBundle/README.md

 ##### 4. Using ValidateAny

 This method check both, URI and posted parameters.
 When using ValidateAny, the configuration defined into the constraints class can only contain a constraints collection.
 Here we use **topics2**.
-ValidateAny can also be used as a function in the controller body.
+ValidateAny can also be used as a function in the controller body. **For now, ValidateAny will merge request fields and query fields if they have the same name.**
 ```php
 <?php